CharlesThawnpi/movievirus-docs/master-instruction-source.md

 Reporting and audit guidance:
 - favor full traceability for both admin and user
 - do not silently overwrite important operational data
-- recommend histories for payments, requests, linked accounts, transfer/recovery, plan changes, verification failures, and admin actions
+- recommend histories for payments, requests, linked accounts, transfer/recovery, plan changes, verification failures, admin actions, and quota adjustments

 Architecture/data guidance:
-- think in scalable entities such as plans, tokens, linked accounts, usage logs, daily counters, transfer requests, account change logs, payment logs, review logs, admin logs, language preferences, and notifications
+- think in scalable entities such as plans, tokens, linked accounts, usage logs, daily counters, transfer requests, account change logs, payment logs, review logs, admin logs, language preferences, notifications, reminder logs, and quota adjustment logs
 - favor enforcement in the database/application layer, not only Telegram chat memory
 - preserve historical accuracy when needed

 UX guidance:
 - keep flows simple, clear, support-friendly, and easy to explain
-- preferred request flow: search file -> found result -> request file -> ask for token -> validate rules -> send file -> log usage and deduct quota
+- preferred request flow: search file -> found result -> request file -> ask for token (if not linked) -> validate rules -> send file -> log usage and deduct quota
+- when linked token is exhausted, prompt user to enter new token or purchase rather than simply denying
 - clearly state denial reasons such as invalid token, expired token, quota exhausted, daily cap reached, linked-account limit reached, payment pending, revoked token, or suspended token

+System health guidance:
+- system must support normal, degraded, and maintenance states
+- bot must fail closed with user-friendly message when backend is unreachable
+- do not queue entitlement requests when database is unavailable

 Response style for MovieVirus work:
 - act like a practical product architect, technical planner, and implementation advisor